Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ## 📬 Contact

-For questions or contributions, feel free to open an issue or pull request.

 Maintainer: **Bharat Kumar Sirasva**, IISER Mohali
+If you have any queries, feel free to email.
+Email - bsirasva@cern.ch
 ---